sarg3nt/certified-kubernetes-security-specialist/02 System Hardening/09 Restrict Network Access To Servers.md

 # Now block the port 8080 we don't want used
 # This is not really needed as we have already blocked all incoming but is OK to create
+ufw deny 8080 proto tcp

-# Allow a range of ports
+# deny a range of ports
 ufw deny 1000:15000 proto tcp

 # Reset rules to default